jack-valko/Zabbix-Meraki-Discovery/README.md

 # Zabbix Meraki Discovery
 Monitor all of your Meraki devices with Zabbix using the Meraki API and SNMP.
 This template uses the script feature in Zabbix 5.2 and later to perform the heavy lifting against the Meraki JSON API to discover your organizations, networks, and devices.

+## What's new
+* Now discovers MX250 gateways

 ## What's inside
 The xml contains three objects, a Cloud Template (*Meraki Cloud Service*), a Device Template (*Meraki Device*), and a Host (*Meraki Cloud*).